Rendering Backends

 CMake flag: -DCNA_GRAPHICS_BACKEND=EASYGL

-The EasyGL backend is a custom shader-driven rendering path using the easy-gl helper library over OpenGL.
-It provides finer control over rendering behaviour than the SDL_Renderer backend.
+The EasyGL backend is a custom shader-driven rendering path using the easy-gl helper library over OpenGL ES 3.0.
+It supports full 2D and 3D rendering and compiles to WebGL 2 via Emscripten.
+The House 3D Demo runs live in the browser using this backend.

 Advantages:

-• Explicit OpenGL API usage — good for learning and debugging
+• Explicit OpenGL ES 3.0 usage — good for learning and debugging

 Limitations: